rixiobarrios/mongo-mongoose-labs/mongoose_lab_vampires/README.md

 ## Update

-1. Update 'Guy Man' to have a gender of 'f'
-2. Update 'Eve' to have a gender of 'm'
+1. Update 'Eve' to have a gender of 'm'
-3. Update 'Guy Man' to have an array called 'hates' that includes 'clothes' and 'jobs'
-4. Update 'Guy Man's' hates array also to include 'alarm clocks' and 'jackalopes'
-5. Rename 'Eve's' name field to 'moniker'
+2. Rename 'Eve's' name field to 'moniker'
-6. We now no longer want to categorize female gender as "f", but rather as **fems**.
+3. We now no longer want to categorize female gender as "f", but rather as **fems**.
 Update all females so that the they are of gender "fems".

 ## Remove